Jeff Landry: Ten Commandments law

 In June 2024, Louisiana became the first state to mandate posting the Ten Commandments in every public school classroom.
 Landry signed the bill into law and called it "one of my favorites".
 Days before signing it, he said: "I can't wait to be sued" over the law.
 Hours after its signing, four civil liberties groups challenged the law.
 Landry said that the law's implementation showed that the Republican "majority gets to rule" in Louisiana, while instructing parents who were opposed to the display of the Commandments: "Tell your child not to look at them".
-A district judge blocked the bill but Attorney General of Louisiana Liz Murrill plans to appeal the decision.
+A district judge blocked the bill but Attorney General of Louisiana Liz Murrill revealed plans to appeal the decision.

+On February 20, 2026, the Fifth Circuit Court of Appeals vacated U.S. District Judge John DeGravelles's November 2024 preliminary injunction (Rev. Roake v.
+Brumley) by a 12 to 6 vote.
+The law may thus be implemented while challenges are pending.
+The case Rabbi Nathan v.
+Alamo Heights Independent School District, concerning a similar law in Texas, is also under the jurisdiction of the Fifth Circuit Court of Appeals.
+On March 18, 2026, the ACLU of Louisiana filed to have the case brought before the U.S. Supreme Court.

 Academic freedom

 In June 2024, Landry enacted a law that excludes acts of civil disobedience from free speech protections on college campuses.
 Senate Bill 294, introduced by Senator Valarie Hodges, was presented as a pro-free speech measure aiming to "shore up protections" for campus speech, and Hodges made several references to the pro-Palestinian protests that have become common on campuses since the outbreak of the Gaza war.
 "This bill protects free speech for everyone but makes it very clear that criminal activity and pro-terrorist, giving support to terrorist groups, does not belong on our college campuses", Hodges said.

 In October 2024, Landry held a press conference at LSU's Memorial Tower to announce an executive order aimed at enhancing the protection of free speech on public university campuses.
 The executive order was signed in collaboration with LSU's chapter of Turning Point USA.
 The order addresses concerns about campus reporting systems that allow students to report behavior they perceive as discriminatory based on factors such as age, race, gender identity, or sexual orientation.
 While these reporting systems are intended to address issues of marginalization, the order warns that they may unintentionally discourage open dialogue and expressive conduct on public post-secondary campuses.
 It suggests that, although designed to promote inclusivity, such systems could limit free speech by creating an environment where people feel hesitant to share differing viewpoints.